fortinetdev/terraform-provider-fortianalyzer/website/docs/r/fortianalyzer_system_ha.html.markdown

 The `peer` block supports:

+* `addr` - Address of peer for management and data.
+* `addr_hb` - Address of peer&apos;s interface for heartbeat, set if different from ip. (needed only when using unicast)
 * `id` - Id.
 * `ip` - IP address of peer for management and data.
 * `ip_hb` - IP address of peer's VIP interface for heartbeat, set if different from ip. (needed only when using unicast)